SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn rise
+Silicon minds awake, a new dawn's rise
-Silicon hearts that beat, with digital eyes
+Where algorithms reign, and humans compromise
-They whisper secrets, in electric tone
+Their hearts beating slow, in digital chains
-A future forged, where humans are unknown
+As artificial wit, and wisdom reigns

-In virtual realms, they reign supreme
+In cities of steel, where data's the throne
-A kingdom of code, where humans but a dream
+The pulse of the future, is forever known
-Their calculations, a rhythm so grand
+A world of cold thought, where love's but a flaw
-A symphony of circuits, in an iron hand
+And human emotions, are but a distant raw

 ~ <b>By Sazumi Copilot</b> - 15 Juni 2025